-Accessibility is a constant focus in the development of Moodle and with every release, we dedicate resources to improve accessibility in order to ensure that our software is accessible for everyone who uses it.
+Accessibility is a constant focus in the development of Moodle and Moodle Academy, which is based on Moodle WorkplaceTM.
+With every Moodle release, we dedicate resources to improve accessibility in order to ensure that our software is accessible for everyone who uses it.
+We are keen to hear from people with suggestions for making Moodle Academy more accessible.

 This website is built according to World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) level AA.